-In an uncertain global landscape, the Commission needs to recognise and discuss the resilience of the planned network.
-In the event of a (partial) failure of the T&S network, alternatives need to be available to ensure both market stability and safeguarding of environmental goals.
-Shocks to the system could involve failures (e.g. fugitive emissions) of the transport system or a shutdown due to other exogenous conditions such as weather in ship-based transport.
-Important issues to consider are buffer storage, alternative routes and oversizing.
+In an uncertain global landscape, the European Commission needs to recognise and discuss the resilience of the planned network.
+In the event of a (partial) failure of the T&S network, alternatives need to be available to ensure both market stability and the safeguarding of environmental goals.
+Shocks to the system could involve failures (e.g., fugitive emissions) of the transport system or a shutdown due to other exogenous conditions, such as weather in ship-based transport.
+Important issues to consider are buffer storage, alternative routes, and oversizing.

-Buffer storage is already widely used in ship-based transport as the vessels collect the CO2 from the buffer terminal at the shore before delivering it to offshore storage.
-The inclusion of more buffer storage terminals along the CO2 value chain can also improve the resilience of the entire network in case of short-term, small-scale failure.74 However, this increases costs for investors.
-The Commission therefore needs to consider the trade-off between higher up-front costs but more environmental security or lower network costs with potentially higher future costs for investors and less environmental security in the case of failure.
+Buffer storage is already widely used in ship-based transport as the vessels collect the CO_2 from the buffer terminal at the shore before delivering it to offshore storage.
+The inclusion of more buffer storage terminals along the CO_2 value chain can also improve the resilience of the entire network in case of short-term, small-scale failure.73 However, this increases costs for investors.
+The Commission therefore needs to consider the trade-off between higher up-front costs but more environmental security, or lower network costs with potentially higher future costs for investors and less environmental security in the case of failure.

 Buffer storage, by nature, is limited in its capacity.
-Depending on the technological risk profile of a pipeline network, in some cases a backup network is warranted.
-This could take the form of separate pipelines or e.g. a mobile fleet of trucks.
-Preliminary cost assessments have shown that extra costs incurred are not prohibitive and ex-ante insure the transport and storage network against technical failures which would lead to market and environmental failures.75 Again, the Commission needs to consider costs and benefits of all options before regulating or planning.
+Depending on the technological risk profile of a pipeline network, in some cases, a backup network is warranted.
+This could take the form of separate pipelines or e.g., a mobile fleet of trucks.
+Preliminary cost assessments have shown that extra costs incurred are not prohibitive to infrastructure deployment and extra buffer storage insure the transport and storage network against technical failures, which would lead to market and environmental failures.
+Again, the costs and benefits of all options before regulating or planning should be considered.

-Resilience of the CO2 transport system also entails being prepared for later stages of market development.
+The resilience of the CO2 transport system also entails being prepared for later stages of market development.
 As shown in Figure 4, the development of CO2 storage capacity is projected to rise significantly over the next decade.